Gizra/multi-repo/README.md

     ddev restart

-Notice that in the end of the `ddev restart` we get a one time admin link to login.
+Notice that in the end of the `ddev restart` we get a one time admin link to login, to two sites:

+1. https://multi-repo.ddev.site/ -- The default site, the one that holds all the "default" config
+1. https://basic.ddev.site/ -- A single site, fetched by git-submodule, with config overrides done by config split.
+It's hosted in https://github.com/amitaibu/multi-repo-basic

 ## Sites and Git Submodules